-Undergraduate students matriculating at a school or college external to UTHealth School of Public Health will have the opportunity to earn both a Bachelor's degree and a Master of Public Health through UTHealth School of Public Health over the course of five (5) years through an integrated program that overlaps graduate courses into the student's undergraduate work in the senior year of the undergraduate program.
-Students apply as a non-degree seeking student for enrollment in the Public Health Certificate during their undergraduate program.
-Once students graduate with their Bachelor's degree, they will apply as a degree-seeking MPH student where their certificate courses will be applied to their MPH degree.
-These educational agreements are listed as Accelerated Master Programs.
+Undergraduate students matriculating at a partnering school or college external to UTHealth School of Public Health will have the opportunity to earn both a Bachelor's degree and a Master of Public Health through UTHealth School of Public Health over the course of approximately five (5) years.
+These Accelerated Master's programs integrate graduate certificate coursework into the student's undergraduate program during their final year of undergraduate study.
+Students apply as non-degree seeking students for enrollment in the Public Health Certificate during their undergraduate program.
+Once students graduate with their Bachelor's degree, they will apply as degree-seeking MPH students and have their certificate courses applied toward their MPH degree.
+These educational agreements are listed as Accelerated Master's Programs.
 UTHealth School of Public Health holds the following program agreements with the following educational entities.
 More information can be found on the Graduate Certificates website.

-Houston Austin Brownsville Dallas El Paso San Antonio Accelerated Master's Programs (4+1 Program) Public Health Certificate/Austin College \checkmark Public Health Certificate/Rice University ✓ Public Health Certificate/Schreiner University ✓ Public Health Certificate/St. Mary's University ✓ Public Health Certificate/The University of Texas at Austin \checkmark Public Health Certificate/The University of Texas at San Antonio ✓ Public Health Certificate/University of Houston ✓ Public Health Certificate/University of Texas Rio Grande Valley \checkmark Public Health Certificate/UTHealth School of Dentistry, Dental Hygiene Program ~
+Accelerated Markey's Duarrance (Art A Duarrance) Houston Austin Brownsville Dallas El Paso San Antonio Accelerated Master's Programs (4+1 Program) ı ı ı Public Health Certificate/Austin College ✓ Public Health Certificate/Rice University ✓ Public Health Certificate/Schreiner University ✓ Public Health Certificate/St. Mary's University ✓ Public Health Certificate/The University of Texas at Austin ✓ Public Health Certificate/The University of Texas at San Antonio ✓ Public Health Certificate/University of Houston ✓ Public Health Certificate/University of Texas Rio Grande Valley ✓ Public Health Certificate/UTHealth Houston School of Dentistry, Dental Hygiene Program ✓